mgoren/ember-js-rewrite/ember-js/18-wednesday-blog-day-one.md

 ### Property Rental Application

 At the beginning of each day, follow along with the previous night's homework to implement new features and concepts into our Super-Rentals application.
-Then, add the features described below.
-Make sure these features function correctly before moving on to the Blog project, as future lessons that build upon Super-Rentals will assume these elements are present.

-* Create a `new-review` component to handle creating and saving new review objects in your Firebase database.
-* Render it in the index template, ensuring the index route handler contains all necessary actions to save new reviews.
-* Hint:  Use [previous lessons](https://www.learnhowtoprogram.com/javascript/ember-js/components-save-delete) and the existing `new-rental` component as guides.

 <hr>